jeremyrhyde/viam-rplidar/README.md

 ## Building The Module

-This module is available for development on linux and darwin OS systems.
+This module is available for development on Linux and Darwin OS systems.
 To build the module from scratch run:

 ```
 make setup
 make build-module
 ```

 once this is complete, a module will be available in the local build folder (`/build/viam-rplidar`).
-This can be copied to your `/usr/local/bin` folder and made an executable via `make install`.
+This can be copied to your `/usr/local/bin` folder and made executable via `make install`.
 Note: any other folder locations in your path can be used for this module.